 That whole stretch of sand and Caribbean sea makes up a distance of 81 miles, so you should choose carefully and figure out the logistics of how you’re going to get to where you’re going.
 For the closest spots you can just take a taxi or book transportation through your hotel, but for the far-flung places it can be a long and expensive transfer unless you bus it.

 For better or worse, most vacationers don’t tend to venture very far from where they’re staying after arrival and some don’t even bother to leave the resort.
+(That means your Cancun packing list can be a rather short one.)
 If you do want to go explore, you can book excursions or even get a rental car delivered at most large resorts.

 Here’s where to stay on the Caribbean coast of Mexico, with the pros and cons of each option in the Riviera Maya hotel zones.